Life As an Art Therapist

 - Art Therapist/Licensed Professional Counselor (Art Therapist/LPC)

 In the United States, there were 19,200 jobs for Art Therapist in 2016.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Art Therapist by 2026.
-Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.
+There will be an estimated 1,200 positions for Art Therapist per year.

 The states with the most job growth for Art Therapist are Alaska, Colorado, and Washington.
 Watch out if you plan on working in Alabama, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.